-After seven years at sea which included three years on the East Indies station and with the rank of lieutenant, in 1777 Horatio joined HMS Lowestoft.
+After seven years at sea which included three years on the East Indies station and with the rank of lieutenant, in 1777 Nelson joined HMS Lowestoft.
 After active service in the North American War of Independence, at age 20 he was given command of the brig HMS Badger.
-Several promotions and ships later at age 26, Nelson embarked on his only peacetime commission, serving in the West Indies where he met and married his wife, returning back to Norfolk with her and his step-son, and to the frustration of five years without a command and on half pay due to reductions in the navy.
+Several promotions and ships later at age 26, he embarked on his only peacetime commission, serving in the West Indies where he met and married his wife, returning to Norfolk with her and his step-son — and to the frustration of five years without a command, on half pay due to reductions in the Navy.

-Prior to commencement of the Battle of Trafalgar in 1805, Nelson sent out his famous signal ‘England expects that every man will do his duty,’ and though he won a decisive victory over the combined French and Spanish fleet, as he walked the deck accompanied by Captain Thomas Hardy, he was struck down by a French musket ball that punctured his lung and shattered his spine.
-During his last three hours he directed the famous words 'kiss me Hardy' to his friend, with his very last utterance being 'thank God I have done my duty.
+Prior to commencement of the Battle of Trafalgar in 1805, Nelson sent out his famous signal ‘England expects that every man will do his duty,’ and though he won a decisive victory over the combined French and Spanish fleet, as he walked the deck accompanied by Captain Thomas Hardy, he was struck down by a French musket-ball that punctured his lung and shattered his spine.
+During his last three hours he directed the famous words kiss me (possibly 'kismet' - destiny/fate) Hardy to his friend, with his very last utterance being, 'thank God I have done my duty.'
 He was only 47 years old.

 Preserved in brandy, Horatio Nelson's body was transported back to England in December.
 The nation mourned its hero with 15,000 people attending his laying-in-state with many more turned away before his state funeral and burial at St. Paul's Cathedral in January, 1806.
 As requested before his death, he was incarcerated in a coffin made from the mast of the French ship L'Orient destroyed at the Battle of the Nile.

 It is only when closely studying Nelson's eventful, battle-riddled life that the magnitude of his achievements really becomes clear.
-At only 5' 4" he was a man small of stature but a giant of heart and courage.
-Thousands of sea-miles took him across the globe to conflicts and climes far away from the pastoral calm of Norfolk, though a very tangible connection with his last battle remains in his birthplace of Burnham Thorpe.
-Inside All Saints church where his parents lie entombed in the chancel, timbers from HMS Victory were made into lectern, altar and rood screen.
-There is also a bust of Horatio as well as flags flown by HMS Indomitable at the Battle of Jutland, and by HMS Nelson hanging in the nave.
+At only 5' 4" he was a man small of stature but giant of heart and courage.
+Thousands of sea-miles took him in across the globe to conflicts and climes far away from the pastoral calm of Norfolk, though a very tangible connection with his last battle remains in his birthplace of Burnham Thorpe: inside All Saints church where his parents lie entombed in the chancel, timbers from HMS Victory have been made into lectern, altar and rood screen.
+There is also a bust of Horatio, as well as flags flown by HMS Indomitable (Battle of Jutland), and by HMS Nelson hanging in the nave.
 It is not for nothing that Norfolk proudly describes itself as 'Nelson's County'.

 He received large Naval Gold Medals for the battles of St. Vincent, the Nile and, posthumously, Trafalgar, the only recipient of three such medals.